Should Your Child See a Doctor?

 - So this distinction is important.

-When to Call Your Doctor for Skin Injury
+When to Call for Skin Injury

-Call 911 If…
+Call 911 Now

 - Major bleeding that can't be stopped

-Call Your Doctor Now (night or day) If
+Call Doctor Now or Go to ER

 - You think your child has a serious injury

-Call Your Doctor Within 24 Hours (between 9 am and 4 pm) If
+Call Doctor Within 24 Hours

-- Very large bruise follows a minor injury
+- Very large bruise after a minor injury

-Call Your Doctor During Weekday Office Hours If
+Call Doctor During Office Hours

 - You have other questions or concerns

-Parent Care at Home If
+Self Care at Home

 - Minor cut, scrape or bruise

 Care Advice for Minor Cuts, Scrapes or Bruises

-- Cuts, Scratches and Scrapes
+- Cuts, Scratches and Scrapes - Treatment:

-- Wash the wound with soap and water for 5 minutes.
-(Caution: never soak a wound that might need sutures, because it may become more swollen and difficult to close.)
+- Caution: Never soak a wound that might need sutures.
+Reason: It may become more swollen and harder to close.